Alfresco/acs-packaging/docs/query-accelerator.md

 ## Query Set Configs

-The query set configurations define the denormalized tables that will be created to support the TMDQs.
+The query set configurations define the denormalized tables that will be created to support faster queries.

 ### Query set configuration example